Borrowing from a moneylender

 Moneylending agreements

-An agreement with a licensed moneylender is called a high cost credit agreement if any of the following apply:
+An agreement with a licensed moneylender is called a high cost credit agreement if:

 A high cost credit agreement must: